tjyfe2/qetwyrwrwjth/EIPS/eip-draft_sponsored_transaction.md

 ## Rationale

 Smart contracts regularly use `CALLER (0x33)` to authenticate a call.
-Meta-transactions force devlopers to support authentication via both `CALLER` and EIP-1271.
+Meta-transactions force developers to support authentication via both `CALLER` and EIP-1271.
 This burden leads to more expensive transactions and contract deployments.
-This EIP is a **primitive** that can be used to create a more interoperable meta-transaction system that is resiliant to changes in the gas schedule.
+This EIP is a **primitive** that can be used to create a more interoperable meta-transaction system that is resilient to changes in the gas schedule.

 Here is one example of how it might be used in practice.